 Averil Katherine Statter Deverell was one of the first women, along with Frances Kyle, to be admitted to the bar in Ireland on November 1st 1921.
-They were among the first women to be called to the bar anywhere in the world.
 It was almost a year later before Ivy Williams became the first woman to be called to the English Bar.

 Averil as a student of King’s Inn